Multi-day Hiking Trails

 Table Mountain Excursion (2 Days / 1 night)

 Overnight at the Overseers Cottage, located high above Kirstenbosch Botanical Gardens and the Southern Suburbs of the city, overlooking False Bay.
-By the evening all the day walkers have left, the experience of the tranquility is great.
+By the evening all the day walkers have left, the tranquility and peacefulness is wonderful

 Luggage 🧳: Luggage needs to be dropped off at a pre-arranged spot.
 It will be taken to the Cottage.
 On day 2 luggage must be fetched at a pre-agreed spot.
 Only carry a day pack.